 Running is among the most approachable forms of fitness, requiring only a pair of quality shoes to get you going.
 But the sport’s widespread popularity has led to a dizzying array of shoe brands, styles, and available features.
-Below we break down our favorite runners, which cover everything from cushioned long-distance models to durable daily trainers and ultralight kicks for serious racing.
-We tested these shoes in a variety of different conditions—from 50K races to endless tempo training runs—to truly test their mettle.
-After months of research and hundreds of miles pounding the pavement, we narrowed in on our streamlined list of 15 worthy models below.
+Below, we break down our favorite running shoes, which cover everything from cushioned long-distance models to durable daily trainers and ultralight kicks for serious racing.
+We tested these shoes in a variety of different conditions, from 50K races to tempo training runs, and after months of research and hundreds of miles pounding the pavement, we have a streamlined list of 17 worthy models with the Brooks Ghost 17 landing at the top.
 For more background information, check out our comparison table and buying advice below the picks, along with details about our testing process.
 And for off-road excursions, see our article on the best trail running shoes.

 Category: Daily training